fuzziqersoftware/newserv/README.md

 * (2021) **[Phantasmal World](https://github.com/DaanVandenBosch/phantasmal-world)**: A set of PSO tools, including a web-based model viewer and quest builder, and a PSO server, written by Daan Vanden Bosch.
 * (2021) **[Elseware](http://git.sharnoth.com/jake/elseware)**: A PSOBB server written in Rust by Jake.

-## Developer information
+## Using newserv in other projects

+You are free to use code from newserv in your own open-source projects; the only condition is that the contents of the LICENSE file must be included in your project if you use code from newserv.
+Your project does not also have to use the MIT license; you can use any license you want.

+If you want to use parts of newserv in your project, there are two easy ways to do so with proper licensing:
+* If you're using a lot of code from newserv, you can put a copy of newserv's LICENSE file in your repository alongside your own license file, or include the contents of newserv's license in your own license file.
+* If you're only using a few files from newserv, you can copy and paste the contents of the LICENSE file into a comment at the beginning of each copied file.

-There is a lot of code in this project that could be useful as a reference.
-Some of the more notable files are:
+Some of the more likely useful files are:
 * **src/CommandFormats.hh**: Complete listing of all network commands used in all known versions of the game, and their formats
 * **src/CommonItemSet.hh/cc**: Format of ItemPT files, shop definition files, and tekker adjustment tables
 * **src/DCSerialNumbers.hh/cc**: PSO DC serial number validation algorithm and serial number generator